pmean/build-website/text/99/diagnostic-99.md

 that is analyzes sensitivity and specificity as a pair.
-Some studies may exhibit heterogeneity in the individual sensitivity or specificity values because one researcher may have tried to maximize sensitivity at the expense of specificity, another may have tried to maximize specificity at the expense of sensitivity, and a third may have tried to balance the two.
-If there is heterogeneity, then the overall estimates of sensitivity and specificity may be too low.
+Some studies may exhibit heterogeneity in the individual sensitivity or specificity values because one researcher may have tried to maximize sensitivity at the expense of specificity
+- another may have tried to maximize specificity at the expense of sensitivity
+- and a third may have tried
+to balance the two.
+If there is heterogeneity
+- then the overall
+estimates of sensitivity and specificity may be too low.

-Although there are no guarantees, the diagnostic odds ratio should exhibit less heterogeneity.
+Although there are no guarantees
+- the diagnostic odds ratio should exhibit less heterogeneity.
 The problem with the diagnostic odds ratio is that no one has a very good feel on what it actually represents.
 One way of thinking about the diagnostic odds ratio is to swap a